ktorio/ktor-documentation/topics/server-api-key-auth.md

 ## Add dependencies {id="add_dependencies"}

-To enable `apiKey` authentication, you need to include the `%artifact_name%` artifact in the build script:
+To enable API Key authentication, you need to include the `%artifact_name%` artifact in the build script:

 <include from="lib.topic" element-id="add_ktor_artifact"/>